-There is only one guarantee when planning a trip to Hong Kong, you will leave craving more; more food, more shopping, more time.
+There is only one guarantee when planning a Hong Kong stopover, you will leave craving more; more food, more shopping, more time.
 It is a city where every indulgence is at your fingertips, or in the case of the foodie, your fork or chopsticks.
 The food scene in Hong Kong is one of the best in the world.
 It’s also one of the most dynamic.
-So, I asked a handful of good friends who are longtime locals to share their favourites foodie spots, combining them with our own Hong Kong hit list to create the ultimate guide.
-Hit the gym, pack those stretchy pants and get your Instagram feed ready, you’ll need it.
+So, I asked a handful of good friends who are longtime locals where to eat in Hong Kong.
+They generously shared their favourites foodie spots and we have included our own here too.
+So, hit the gym, pack those stretchy pants and get your Instagram feed ready, you’ll need it.

 But First, Coffee

 Back in the day, it was tough to find an Aussie style (read: very strong) cup of coffee in the city.
-These days, that’s all changed and the specialty coffee scene is not only heating up, it’s exploding.
+These days, that’s all changed and the specialty coffee scene is not only heating up; it is exploding.

 Winstons Coffee | Shop 4/ 213 Queens Rd West, Hong Kong